ztrahmet/jbooker/README.md

 * **Language:** `Java`
 * **Build Tool:** `Maven`
 * **Database:** `SQLite`
+* **GUI:** `Java Swing`
 * **Testing:** `JUnit`
 * **Utilities:** `Lombok`

 ### Application Architecture

 The system is built on a classic 3-tier architecture, which separates the application's concerns into distinct layers.
 This is a core concept in modern software engineering.

 ```